microsoft/PartsUnlimitedMRP/docs/_posts/2016-08-19-fund-13-Oth-puppet.md

+// removed 5th apr 2018
----
+// ---
-layout: page
+// layout: page
-title:  Continuous Deployment with Puppet
+// title:  Continuous Deployment with Puppet
-category: FundOth
+// category: FundOth
-order: 4
+// order: 4
----
+// ---

 # Deploying the Parts Unlimited MRP App via Puppet in Azure
 In this hands-on lab, you will deploy a Java app, the Parts Unlimited MRP App, using Puppet from [PuppetLabs](https://puppetlabs.com/).
 Puppet is a configuration